From Daft Punk to ballet: Thomas Bangalter makes full swing to classical

 Daft Punk may now be "a thing of the past," but Bangalter says he's still keeping his drum kits and synthesizers.
 "We're very happy and very proud and in peace with how fortunate we were to express ourselves so freely and how we were able to express what we wanted to express together," he said.

-This interview was conducted by A Martínez, produced by Barry Gordemer and edited by Olivia Hampton.
-To hear the broadcast version of this story, use the audio player at the top of this page.
+The audio version of the interview was produced by Barry Gordemer and edited by Olivia Hampton.
+To hear it, use the audio player at the top of the page.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.